 Capital Sisters is a nonprofit organization committed to a world where impoverished women have access to credit for income generating activities that allow them to provide for their families and live with dignity.
-To this end, Capital Sisters will use the proceeds from the sale of its \$1,000 zero-interest Investment Notes to make loans to international microfinance institutions ("MFIs") which, in turn, lend to impoverished women in developing countries who do not have access to credit.
+To this end, Capital Sisters will use the proceeds from the sale of its \$1,000 zero-interest Investment Notes to make loans to international microfinance institutions ("MFIs"), which, in turn, lend to impoverished women in developing countries who do not have access to credit.
 The proceeds from each \$1,000 Investment Note are used to fund ten women's businesses at \$100 each for each year of the Investment Note.

-As of the date of this prospectus, Capital Sisters has \$696,000 of Investment Notes outstanding.
-Using an additional \$50,000 donated for the specific purpose of making loans to MFIs and \$4,000 of its own funds, Capital Sisters has four loans totaling \$750,000 outstanding to three MFIs as of the date of this prospectus.
+As of the date of this prospectus, Capital Sisters has \$732,000 aggregate principal amount of Investment Notes outstanding.
+Using an additional \$67,000 donated for the specific purpose of making loans to MFIs and \$1,000 of its own funds, Capital Sisters has four loans totaling \$800,000 outstanding to three MFIs as of the date of this prospectus.
 One MFI operates in Guatemala, one in the Philippines and one in Afghanistan.
-Considering the various maturities of the Investment Notes, which extend to 2025, Capital Sisters has raised \$4,353,000 for 43,530 micro loans.
+From the October 2011 launch of the investment fund to the date of this prospectus, Capital Sisters has raised \$5,111,000 for 51,100 micro loans from Investment Notes, some of which extend to 2026, and donations made for this purpose.

 Capital Sisters offers the Investment Notes directly - no broker-dealer, underwriter, or trustee is being used.
 Capital Sisters is responsible for repayment of the Notes.
 The offering of the Investment Notes is a public offering in the states where we are authorized to offer the Notes.
 Please refer to our website at www.capitalsisters.org for a list of eligible states.
-This offering is not restricted to any limited class of investors.
+The information that is found on or accessible through our website is not incorporated into, and does not form a part of, this prospectus.